alensiljak/gnucash-portfolio/README.md

 The purpose of the project is to provide tools that help in managing a portfolio in GnuCash.
 The code will mostly be written in Python.

-Initially, [MoneyManagerEx for Android](http://android.moneymanagerex.org/) will be used to download the current currency exchange rates and prices for securities.
+Initially, [MoneyManagerEx for Android](http://android.moneymanagerex.org/) will be used to download the current prices for securities.
 This provides .csv files with the latest prices.
 Effectively, this is used instead of Finance::Quote library.

+Retrieving currency exchange rates will be part of this suite.

 ## Running